catalyst-fp7/documents/interoperability/interoperability.md

 The configuration for any server component (especially platforms) can include the following:

-1. A global read REST enpoint for all data that is to be made available to the other component, or for an appropriate subset thereof.
+1. A global read REST endpoint returning a self-contained JSON-LD of all data that is to be made available to the other component.
 (Mandatory)
 2. Optional: provide read (or optionally read/write) endpoints for each major data type.
 3. Optional: provide the URL of a read-only (or read/write) SPARQL endpoint.
+4. Optional: URL representing queries (in a format internal to the component) a self-contained JSON-LD of all data that is referenced in the subset represented by the query.
+For example: if the query is some specific generic ideas, the comments if any should be included.

 The platforms may elect to provide rich endpoints, with full create/update/delete features, and filters as query arguments.
 Query filters, in particular, are not part of the specification and not expected.